NewcastleRSE/BayesNetty/docs/impute-data.rst

       - the percentage (0 to 100) of non-missing edges required to impute data for an individual
       - 0

+    * - -impute-network-subsample-percent n
+      - percentage of data to use when taking a subsample for training data (default 90).
+Set to 0 to use all data and fit only once.
+Advised for v. large datasets.
+      - 90

+    * - -impute-network-data-complete-training
+      - use complete data for training data (default if complete data is at least 40 percent)
+      -

+    * - -impute-network-data-random-training
+      - use randomly sampled values for missing data for training data
+      -

     * - -impute-network-data-random-restarts n
-      - for each bootstrap network fit do another n searches starting from a random network
+      - for each subsample network fit do another n searches starting from a random network
       - 0

     * - -impute-network-data-jitter-restarts m
-      - for each bootstrap network fit after the initial search and every random restart search do another m searches jittered from the recently found network
+      - for each subsample network fit after the initial search and every random restart search do another m searches jittered from the recently found network
       - 0

     * - -impute-network-data-start-indiv a